GurmukhSKharod/AdVantage/README.md

 # AdVantage
 A Full-Stack web-based SaaS marketing automation platform, that allows buisnesses to streamlines campaigns, track user engagement, and view interactive analytics, using a responsive design.

-# **AdVantage**

-**AdVantage** is a modern marketing automation platform that simplifies campaign management, tracks engagement, and provides actionable insights.

 ---

 ## **Technologies Used**